Asif-GD/pseudo-random-mad-libs/README.md

 https://en.wikipedia.org/wiki/Mad_Libs

 ## About the project
-A simple program that requests the user for a certain number of words to be used across the story randomly chosen.
+A simple program that requests the user for a certain number of words to be used across a story, randomly chosen.
 The stories are stored as files part of the project.

 ## Future Plans
 1. Add a few stories (upto 10)